oracle/oci-python-sdk/examples/fss-backup/README.md

 ## Script Pseudocode

-List FSS - for each
+List FSS - for each filesystem:
+- Ensure or create OSS Bucket that corresponds to share (OCI API)
+- Mount FSS in read only mode to be safe (temporary mountpoint)
-- Create FSS Snapshot based on type of backup
+- Create FSS Snapshot based on type of backup (OCI API)
-- Mount it read only to be safe
 - Rclone the contents of the share out to OSS with metadata (inlcudes ACL and owner/group info)
 - Delete FSS Snapshot (clean up)
 - Unmount the share (clean up)